 While most human visitors don’t necessarily spend anytime viewing the footer of a website, making sure to include as many links to internal pages and business pages on social media networks helps to improve search engine crawlers opinion of the website.

-Usually updates to a websites footer requires a change to the design of the website template, which is where a Melbourne based SEO agency can help.
+Usually updates to a websites footer requires a change to the design of the website template, which is where an SEO agency can help.